PennLINC/DAY2_Margaret/Data_Narrative_DAY2_MG.md

        ** reviewed with Tinashe and edited `fmriprep_zip.sh`; reran job 1424461 ("fpsub-12583") has been submitted - completed successfully
        ** ran `bash code/qsub_calls.sh`, submitted jobs 1679260 through 1679282 & merged to merge_ds (with help from Sydney & Matt - issues with merge failing since test sub-12583 had already been merged, followed their instruction to delete both sub-12583 branches since .zip files already present in merge_ds)
         * error in sub-15546, sub-16181, & sub-12235 (fmap images with Dim3Size=43, unable to construct fmaps - removing all fmap images for these subjects, see **Iteration 5** above)
+        *Note: flag `--use-syn-sdc` not included in fmriprep run call, so no susceptibility distortion correction was run for subjects without fieldmaps
      * sub-12583 (test sub) doesn't have branch in output_ria but is fine in audit
        * Path to exemplar outputs: /cbica/projects/wolf_satterthwaite_reward/Margaret/Day2/testing/fmriprep/output_ria
    **testing dir deleted to save space on CUBIC on 12/2/21, once production completed**